 Shows and Displays

-GPR Section meets for breakfast every Sunday morning (year round) at Famous Sam's Restaurant at the north east corner of Stouffville Road and Woodbine Avenue (just east of Highway 404).
+GPR Section meets for breakfast every Sunday morning (year round) at Famous Sam's Restaurant on the north east corner of Stouffville Road and Woodbine Avenue (just east of Highway 404).

-Famous Sam's is the departure point for most of the GPR section rides.
-We ride to most shows and displays, as well as a Fall Colours Tour and a ‘Magical Mystery Tour’ to an interesting destination in Southern Ontario.
+Famous Sam's is the departure point for many of the GPR section rides.
+We ride to most shows and displays, as well as a Fall Colours Tour and a ‘Green Lane Tour' which takes us on the lesser traveled roads of Southern Ontario